 This rich, decadent Chocolate Chip Cookie recipe is to die for!
 It’s wonderful and I can’t wait to try it in other ways Mrs. Field’s bakes her cookies such as with grated white chocolate, grated dark chocolate, macadamia nuts, almonds or pecans, and even with craisins and oatmeal.

-Even still, hopefully you will enjoy drooling over these cookies whether you cook them 9 or 10 or 11 minutes, just as I have!
+Even still, hopefully you will enjoy drooling over these cookies whether you cook them 9 or 10 or 11 minutes (or longer), just as I have!

 I thought Mrs. Field’s Chocolate Chip Cookie Copycat Recipe was sensational!
 If you’re looking for a dynamite cookie to WOW your guests, consider making up a batch of these fabulous treats.